-The research findings aim to influence attitudes especially for transitions to be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.
+The primary goal of this research is to examine transition strategies in peacebuilding and development programs, and bring greater awareness to the international community of the multiple dynamics at play when transitioning a program.
+Transitions to local entities can be seen as a success because sustainable outcomes have been achieved or because continued intervention may only serve to distort local efforts.

 “Incentives for aid providers to work themselves out of a job — to support people so that they do not need external help (though not all needs may be met) — fade in relation to incentives to survive, grow, and continue to deliver.” – Time to Listen

 Why Stopping As Success Matters

 CDA’s book Time to Listen: Hearing People on the Receiving End of International Aid critiques the externally driven aid system and calls for a shift to a collaborative aid model where the aid sector gradually diminishes its role and dominance:

 Listen to the voices of local development actors and CSOs featured in the book: